NewsAppsUMD/first-django-app-umd/docs/index.rst

 Now we create our app.
 In Django terms, an app is a collection of files that does something, like publish a blog or store public records.
 A project, like we made above, collects those apps and organizes them into a working website.

 You can create a new app with Django's ``startapp`` command.
-Since we are aiming to make a list of people invited to join the academy, naming this one isn't too hard.
+Since we are aiming to make a list of foreclosure notices, naming this one isn't too hard.

 Return to your terminal and hit the combination of ``CTRL-C``, which will terminal your test server and return you to the command line.
 Then use our friend ``manage.py`` to create our app.

 .. code-block:: bash

-   $ python manage.py startapp expenses
+   $ python manage.py startapp foreclosures

-There should now be a new ``expenses`` folder in your project.
+There should now be a new ``foreclosures`` folder in your project.
 If you look inside you will see that Django created a series of files common to every app.

 .. code-block:: txt

-  expenses/
+  foreclosures/
       __init__.py
       admin.py
       apps.py